krswamin/vit_siglip/Readme.md

 - attention = softmax(attention_filter/sqrt(dk))*V.
 - softmax(attention_filter/sqrt(dk)) provides the weights.
 So the attention itself is a weighted sum of the Values.
 - V is a vector.
 Softmax is also a vector output of probabilities.
 So this is also a dot product of two vectors.
-- In the total sum(attention), the combination of highest softmax probability and highest elements of V will be the greatest contributors.
+- in the total weighted sum(attention), the combination of highest softmax probability and highest elements of V will be the greatest contributors.
+- the weighted sum allows information flow between tokens(patches)

 ### <span style="color: blue">  5.6 Single Head Attention  </span>
 Single head attention consists of all the Q, K, V multiplications , scaling and softmax discussed above. \